 As a colonoscopy is an invasive procedure that carries some risk, it is important to ensure that the benefits of screening outweigh any potential harm.
 Your doctor will help you decide if a colonoscopy should be carried out.

 What will happen when I have my bowel cancer screening?

 - When it is your turn to be screened, you will receive a letter inviting you to take part.
 You will also be sent a kit that allows you to collect a faecal (poo) sample at home.
 It includes a tube that you send by freepost with your poo sample inside.

 - The sample will be tested in a laboratory for the presence of tiny amounts of blood that you can’t see when you look at it.
 If blood is found it may be an early warning sign that something is wrong with your bowel.

 - If there are any concerns with your sample, you will be notified and booked in to have a colonoscopy.

 The “How to do the bowel screening test" is available to view in 11 languages:

 National bowel screening programme or phone 0800 924 432

-- National bowel screening programme National Screening Unit, New Zealand, 2017
+- National bowel screening programme National Screening Unit, NZ, 2017

-- Bowel screening – from pilot to national programme Ministry of Health, 2017
+- Bowel screening – from pilot to national programme Ministry of Health, NZ, 2017